dfleagle/CSC371_Project2_Group6/README.md

-Java_RelationalDB_Application
+Java_RelationalDB_Application:
-	A project build by a small team of Software Engineering and Computer Science students at Shippensburg University for a database class project (CSC371).
-The applications function is to provide users a graphical interface for interacting with an established MySQL database.
-The applications main functions are inserting, updating, deleting, and viewing data.
+	A project build by a small team of Software Engineering and Computer Science students at Shippensburg University as a database class project (CSC371).
+The application's function is to provide users a graphical interface for interacting with an established MySQL database.
+The application's main functions are inserting, updating, deleting, and viewing data.
 Moreover, we found it exciting to provide a simple level of security by password protecting those interactions.
 Furthermore, we provided classes that allow users the ability to report bugs and contact technical support by utilizing java_mail/activation API.
 This project brought to fruition a semester of relational database creation.

 	TEAM MEMBERS
-	ADAM STANDK	(Computer Science major)
+	ADAM STANDKE	(Computer Science major)
 	DENNY FLEAGLE	(Software Engineering major)
 	GABRIEL WEBBE	(Software Engineering major)